Search This Blog

 5. Add the treacle, flax eggs, spices and citrus peel, then whisk until well combined.

-6. Add the flour and baking powder and fold in gently.
+6. Add the flour and fold in gently.

 7. Add the raisins and grated apple and once again fold in gently.